flex-development/exceptions/docs/CONTRIBUTING.md

 When you're ready to have your changes reviewed, make sure your code is [well documented](#documentation).
-The `pre-commit` and `pre-push` hooks will test your changes against our coding guidelines, as well run all of the tests in this project.
+The `pre-commit` and `pre-push` hooks will test your changes against our coding guidelines, as well run all test suites.

 ### Submit for Review